anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/20-stateful-sets.md

 ## Hands-On

 There is more to know about StatefulSet but this is enough theory for now.
-The next lessons are more hands-on with practical examples and exercies along with additional information about StatefulSets.
+The next lessons are more hands-on with practical examples and exercises along with additional information about StatefulSets.

 ## Links
 1. Kubernetes Documentation, Concepts, StatefulSets, https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/